A unique survival game with an incredible art style.

 Platform Reviewed on: PC (Windows)

 Surviving the night is a difficult task, the player must build a fire to keep the darkness at bay.
-Naturally, the darkness is filled with monster looking to kill the player.
+Naturally, the darkness is filled with shadow monsters looking to kill the player.
 In addition to this, shadow hands will reach in to grab wood from the fire so the player must remain on their toes to avoid their only source of safety being taken from them.

 Players will find this game to be replay able, with a variety of characters to choose from with their own special abilities and items as well as the randomness of spawning locations and situations.
 Players will find themselves playing a different game every time and enjoying the game more and more as they discover this dark world.